-Kamellia R. Dimitrova, MD, an attending cardiac surgeon at Beth Israel Medical Center, earned her medical degree from the University of Sofia, in Sofia, Bulgaria in 1998.
+Kamellia R. Dimitrova, MD, an attending cardiac surgeon at Mount Sinai Beth Israel, earned her medical degree from the University of Sofia, in Sofia, Bulgaria in 1998.
 She then completed general surgery residencies at the University of Mississippi and Georgetown University Medical Center, and a fellowship in cardiothoracic surgery at New York University Medical Center, with a specialization in minimally invasive surgery.
 She is also a Clinical Instructor at the Albert Einstein College of Medicine.

 Prior to joining Beth Israel, Dr. Dimitrova was an attending cardiothoracic surgeon at St. Vincent’s Hospital in New York City.
 Dr. Dimitrova has particular clinical experience in minimally invasive approach for mitral valve repair, minimally invasive surgical treatment of double and triple valvular disease, and minimally invasive aortic valve replacement.
 She also performs coronary artery bypass surgery.
 Her clinical research interest encompasses also multi-arterial grafting in women with coronary artery disease.